Latency-Aware Contextual Bandit: Application to Cryo-EM Data Collection: CONCLUSION

 \section{CONCLUSION}

-In this paper, we formulated and studied the contextual bandit problem with arm request costs and delays.
-The proposed framework generalizes both contextual bandits and mortal MAB, making it suitable for applications where task requests and gathering contextual information incur delays and costs.
-The problem is framed as a special case of SMDPs with unknown reward function, sojourn time distribution, and transition probabilities.
-Regret is defined by comparing the accumulated reward to that of an optimal algorithm maximizing the average reward.
-By applying stochastic approximation and UCB methods, we developed online learning algorithms and established their regret guarantees through analysis.
-The theoretical findings are validated through simulations and real-data experiments that account for arm request delays and costs.
+In this paper, we studied the latency-aware contextual bandit problem, which generalizes both standard contextual bandits and mortal multi-armed bandits to settings where collecting contextual information and taking actions incur time costs.
+We formulated the problem as a special case of SMDPs with unknown rewards, sojourn times, and transition dynamics, and defined regret relative to an optimal algorithm that maximizes the long-term average reward.
+Building on stochastic approximation and UCB methods, we proposed the COAF algorithm and established its regret guarantees.
+Through simulations on movie recommendation tasks and cryo-EM data collection, we demonstrated that COAF efficiently maximizes cumulative reward over time.
+Our approach provides a fully automated pipeline for cryo-EM data collection and shows promise for broader application in other time-sensitive decision-making scenarios.